Country Guides

 Pension

 Besides the government-mandated old-age insurance that both employers and employees contribute to, companies must also provide employees with a supplementary pension.
-Contributions are 1.9% of gross salary for pension insurance without a monthly ceiling.
+Contributions to the supplementary pension vary by salary tranche and are capped, while a separate employer contribution of 1.9% applies to basic old-age insurance without a ceiling.

 Prévoyance